johngagon/nodes/jsonschema/readme.txt

 x 6. customize the app component to work as a parent (for state) (start using crud tutorial and some sample data that complies) x 7. create a listing page generically off the json-schema using double key concept
-8. create generic state management (one flux action, dispatcher and store chain)
+8. create generic state management (one flux action, dispatcher and store chain) have onSubmit actually update the data. x add a create with empty link have done do readOnly.
-9. have actions and stores do transactions and loads respectively and test it.

-10. using the same json-schema, create a simple api and document store. (update to database as needed). https://medium.com/@devmrin/create-a-rest-api-json-server-in-less-than-1-minute-acf286600f03
+9. using the same json-schema, create a simple api and document store. (update to database as needed). https://medium.com/@devmrin/create-a-rest-api-json-server-in-less-than-1-minute-acf286600f03

 Other custom things:

 https://react.rocks/tag/Form?show=40

+10. have actions and stores do transactions and loads respectively and test it.

 look at readonly dynamic table (bootstrap?)